RIPTA’S COMMITMENT TO CIVIAL RIGHTS – TITLE VI

 The CEO, senior management, and all supervisors and employees share the responsibility for carrying out RIPTA’s commitment to Title VI.

-Any person who believes that he or she has been subjected to discrimination under Title VI on the basis of race, color or national origin may file a Title VI complaint with RIPTA within 180 days from the date of the alleged discrimination.
-Complaints may either be filed with RIPTA or with the U.S. Department of Transportation.
+Any person who believes she or he has been discriminated against on the basis of race, color, or national origin by RIPTA may file a Title VI complaint with RIPTA or directly with the U.S. Department of Transportation, Federal Transit Administration (FTA).

 Filing a Complaint With RIPTA